anoopsarkar/nlp-class/project.md

 In the `large` directory, there are a few additional files:

 * `phrase-table/dev-filtered/rules_cnt.final.out`: phrase table
-  filtered for dev, so that only the phrases useful for dev are in this phrase table.
+  filtered for the data in `dev`, so that only the phrases useful for tuning your SMT system are in this phrase table.
-* `phrase-table/test-filtered/rules_cnt.final.out`: phrase table filtered
+* `phrase-table/test-filtered/rules_cnt.final.out`: phrase table
-  for test
+  filtered for the data in `test`.
 * `lex.e2f` and `lex.f2e`: lexical probabilities

 ### Tuning set